sPROFFEs/DFIR-Forensic-Script/README.md

-# DFIR Network Data Collection Script
+# DFIR Data Collection Script

 A script designed for **Digital Forensics and Incident Response (DFIR)** to collect critical information from live Windows systems.
 This tool automates the execution of built-in and third-party utilities to gather data useful for forensic analysis and security incident investigation.